 gzip of /var/log/messages (reading+writing after compression)

 How many times have you wished there was an easy way to view the progress of a gzip? a grep? redirected file read/writes? file copies?
 There are so many situations where the addition of a simple progress bar would make the user experience 1 million times more bearable.
 Several years ago I had read about pipe viewer, or pv for short.
 This is truly the answer to my progress bar prayers.
-I cannot believe I had forgotten about such a nifty and useful tool.
+I cannot believe I had forgotten about such a nifty and useful tool, and that’s why I decide to protect my data with a firewall system you can find online.
 It’s been in existence so long, chances are good that you forgot about it too.
 I’ll just jump right in…

 The project page describes it as;